HEIDI

 One might judge her.
 Why on earth would she leave her child behind?
 How selfish could she be?
 But things are not always as they seem.

-At the little bavarian community hall where I stood small and dressed in my shiny mermaid leotard my heart was in my throat.
+The best way I can describe her is that she was from another place…I sometimes believed that she was barely from this earth.
+Forged from something other.
+I remember this so clearly.
+I was at the small Bavarian community hall, where I stood, small and dressed in my shiny mermaid leotard; my heart was in my throat.
 There SHE was.
-My mama who was very tanned and pretty.
-Her hair was blonder and very long.
-She gave me a huge cuddle and sat with me in the back of our families brown Mercedes Benz car.
+My mama was very tanned and pretty.
+Her hair was a little blonder and very long.
+She gave me a huge cuddle and sat with me in the back of our family's brown Mercedes-Benz.

 It had white-Italian carpets, which I remember staging one of my dramatic deaths on.

-As I was a clever child and obviously unclear on death.
-Surely, I had ‘things’ to work through.
+As I was a clever child, and obviously unclear on death.
 I’d decided to cover myself in ketchup and thus delicately displayed myself across the pristine corridor with the most splendid and largest kitchen knife I could muster.
 Cleopatra had nothing on me!
 I was a heroin.
 My mother LOVED THAT* (not) so much.
-I guess better the carpets than years of therapy?
+I suppose it's better than years of therapy.
+Also, not the German naked inhabitants of our boutique commune.

 And here another one in India